-Nordstjernan spent a day with Monica Lee, who bakes kanelbullar at the Swedish Church, to learn the trade and the "secret" recipe.
+Nordstjernan spent a day with Monica Lee, whose kanelbullar are world famous, to learn the trade and the "secret" recipe.

 You haven't really had a good Swedish "kanelbulle" in the city of bright lights until you've had one at the Swedish Church!
 One of New York's best-kept secrets must be Monica Lee's Swedish "kanelbullar" (cinnamon buns), which you can get only at the Swedish Church on 48th Street between Madison and Fifth.